joshfrench/rakismet/README.md

 Akismet wants certain information about the request environment: remote IP, the user agent string, and the HTTP referer when available.
 Normally, Rakismet asks your model for these.
-Storing this information on your model allows you to call the `spam?` method at a later time, e.g. you're putting your comments into an administrative queue or using a background job to process them.
+Storing this information on your model allows you to call the `spam?` method at a later time, e.g. your comments are in an administrative queue or you're using a background job to process them.

 You don't need to have these three attributes on your model, however.
-If you choose to omit them, Rakismet will instead look for a current request object and ask it for the values instead.
+If you choose to omit them, Rakismet will instead look at the current request (if one exists) and ask it for the values instead.

 This means that if you are **not storing request variables**, you must call `spam?` from within the controller action that handles comment submissions.
 That way the IP, user agent, and referer will belong to the person submitting the comment.
-If you were to call `spam?` at a later time, the request information would be invalid.
+If you were to call `spam?` at a later time, the request information would be missing or invalid.

 If you've decided to handle the request variables yourself and would like to disable the middleware responsible for inspecting each request, add this to your